mapping-elections/site/_maps/meae.congressional.congress05.ky.county.md

 <!--/html_preserve-->
 :::

-Kentucky elected two representatives to the Fifth Congress.
+Kentucky elected two Democratic-Republicans to the Fifth Congress.

 Mapping this election is not possible because of the lack of returns at the town or county level.